Azure/bicep-registry-modules/avm/res/compute/virtual-machine/README.md

 ### Parameter: `enableHotpatching`

 Enables customers to patch their Azure VMs without requiring a reboot.
-For enableHotpatching, the 'provisionVMAgent' must be set to true and 'patchMode' must be set to 'AutomaticByPlatform'
+For enableHotpatching, the 'provisionVMAgent' must be set to true and 'patchMode' must be set to 'AutomaticByPlatform'.

 - Required: No
 - Type: bool